idoavrah/terraform-tui/README.md

 - TFTUI utilizes [PostHog](https://posthog.com) to track usage of the application.
 - This is done to help us understand how the tool is being used and to improve it.
 - No personal data is being sent to the tracking service.
+Returning users are being uniquely identified by a generated fingerprint.
 - You can opt-out of usage tracking completely by setting the `-d` flag when running the tool.

 ## Star History